sumitsingh306/splunk-gcp-functions/Examples/Example-1-PubSub.md

 **ExamplePubSubLogsTopic** : This topic will collect logs from the export sinks

-**ExamplePubSubRetryTopic** : This topic will collect failed writes from ExamplePubSub to HEC
+**ExamplePubSubRetryTopic** : This topic can be common between all functions.
+This topic will collect failed writes from ExamplePubSub to HEC

+**ExampleRetryTrigger** : This topic can be common between all functions and triggers retries based on Cloud Schedule

 #### GCP Functions Created:

 **ExamplePubSub** : PubSub Function pulling from ExamplePubSubLogsTopic

-**ExamplePubSubRetry** : Retry Function to pull any failed messages from ExamplePubSub
+**ExampleRetry** : Retry Function to pull any failed messages from ExamplePubSub (can be re-used across all examples)

 ## CLI Example Scripts
 (run in bash or the Cloud Shell)

 **Note that you will need to change values in bold in the scripts below to identify your project id, Log-Sink Service Account, HEC URL and HEC Token**

 <pre>
-gcloud pubsub topics create ExamplePubSubRetryTopic

-gcloud pubsub subscriptions create --topic ExamplePubSubRetryTopic ExamplePubSubRetryTopic-sub

-gcloud pubsub topics create ExampleEventsRetryTopic

-gcloud pubsub subscriptions create --topic ExampleEventsRetryTopic ExampleEventsRetryTopic-sub
+#this section is specific for this example only
+#create log-sinks...

 gcloud logging sinks create ExampleSinkForFunctions \
   pubsub.googleapis.com/projects/<strong>MY-PROJECT</strong>/topics/ExamplePubSubLogsTopic \